 A small power steering fluid leak can make your CR-V hard to turn.
 When you check your power steering fluid level, make sure your CR-V is parked on a level surface with the 2.4 liter engine turned off in order to get an accurate reading.
 We recommend wearing safety glasses and gloves when dealing with any engine fluids, including power steering fluid.

-Small bulbs that burn out regularly - did you know you can replace these with LED lights?2006 Honda CR-V SE 2.4L 4 Cyl.
+White light when you back up - yup, they burn out and you can replace them with bright LEDs2006 Honda CR-V SE 2.4L 4 Cyl.

 Got a short fuse?
 Don't blow a fuse, change it!2006 Honda CR-V SE 2.4L 4 Cyl.